aiven/aiven-docs/docs/products/kafka/howto/view-kafka-topic-catalog.md

 Use the topic details pane to view detailed information about a topic and its advanced configurations.

-### Topic details pane

 1. Click the name of a topic to open the topic details pane.
-1. In the topic details pane, users can:
+1. In the topic details pane, you can:
    - View topic details.
    - View advanced configurations.
    - Claim the topic.